 Gradually, those Celts started trading with the Romans who arrived at the River Danube at 200 BC and dominated the area till 15 BC.
 In 45 AD they founded the province of Noricum in the north.
 Later they annexed the Noricum province with Rhaetia (western Austria) and Pannonia (eastern Lower Austria and Burgenland).

-The Romans knew well the importance of the biggest European river and built a big settlement on its shore called Vindobona (today Vienna).
+The Romans knew well the importance of the biggest European river and built a significant settlement on its shore called Vindobona (today Vienna).
 Vindobona (Vienna) required the construction of paved roads for easy provision of goods, trade, and defense protection.
 In Vindobona one could enjoy all the benefits of the Roman way of life.
 But Vindobona was not up to the scale and grandeur we know today Vienna, as Carnuntum was back then the most important Roman settlement in Austria.
 Carnuntum was the capital of the Roman province of Pannonia; Carnuntum was a fortified stronghold destined to control the flows and routes around the Danube.

 Carnuntum is nowadays an archaeological park.
 The Romans rule over the Austrian Danube region lasted for 500 years.
 Gradually the Austrian area was converted to Christianism by Irish and Scottish monks.
 With the raids from the hordes of German and Avars tribes starting from the 4th Century AD, the Romans withdrew from the Austrian Danube region.

 The devastating incursions into the Roman Danube area went on for the next 3-4 centuries.
 Waves of invaders scoured the area where modern Austria is now lying.
 Many Germanic tribes extended their control over the area, and the Huns raided the area while moving to the borders of France.
-More tribes descended i.e. Avars eastern Austria, Baiuvarii (Bavarians, a German tribe), Slavic tribes settled in Lower Austria, Carinthia and Styria.
+More tribes descended, i.e., Avars eastern Austria, Baiuvarii (Bavarians, a German tribe), Slavic tribes settled in Lower Austria, Carinthia and Styria.
 Rather dark ages.

 The raids and settlements in Austria stopped when Charlemagne, King of the Franks (768-814) conquered the Austrian region and annexed it to his Empire, the Carolingian Eastern March (Ostmark).
 Here we find the origins of Austria′s current local name.
 In 996 we find Ostmark mentioned as 'Ostarrichi,' now changed to the modern German 'Österreich.'

 Charlemagne wanted to pose an obstacle to the further advance of the Avars, and he granted peace to the western area.
 Charlemagne was just the head of the most prominent invaders, the Franks (West Germanic tribes) who ruled over the territory of Western Europe.
 He then became the Holy Roman Emperor and got the name 'Pater Europae' because he united most of the Western European invader tribes and local populations under a single rule.
-Following Charlemagne's death, the empire was divided into three parts.
+Following Charlemagne′s death, the empire split into three parts.
 The east of the empire (including Austria) was taken by Louis the German.

 The Babenbergs were a Bavarian family of nobles.
 The Babenbergs expanded their sovereignty in the region and became one of the empire′s leading families through wisely marital moves.
 Their influence was so high that in 1156 the Holy Roman Emperor made Austria a Duchy with significant privileges and its Babenberg lord became a Duke.